rtkg12/remixr/README.md

 ### Pre-requisites

-1. Make a developer account at https://developer.spotify.com and obtain the `Client ID` and `Client Secret`
+1. Make a developer account at https://developer.spotify.com
+2. Create an app through your developer dashboard to obtain a `Client ID` and `Client Secret`
-2. Update `client/.env` and `server/app.env` accordingly.
+3. Update `server/app.env` to add the `Client ID` and `Client Secret` from your dashboard

 |Property| Description  |
 |--|--|